OSInside/kiwi/doc/source/quickstart.rst

 Using KIWI NG from Build Service
 ---------------------------------

-The next generation KIWI is fully integrated with the buildservice.
+The next generation KIWI is fully integrated with the build service.
 As an example you can find the integration testing system in the buildservice project `Virtualization:Appliances:Images` at:

 https://build.opensuse.org

-In order to use the next generation KIWI to build an appliance in the buildservice it is only required to add the Builder project as repository to the KIWI XML configuration like in the following example:
+In order to use the next generation KIWI to build an appliance in the build service it is only required to add the Builder project as repository to the KIWI XML configuration like in the following example:

 .. code:: xml